618Project/WorldVu/README.md

     <td style="text-align: center"> 29.7 secs </td>
     <td style="text-align: center"> 9.1 secs </td>
     <td style="text-align: center"> 63.5% </td>
+    <td style="text-align: center"> L[0.958112, 0.959504, 0.956474, 0.999628] <br/>R[0.961018, 0.962793, 0.960144, 0.999633] </td>
     <td style="text-align: center"> 3.26x </td>
   </tr>
   <tr>
     <td style="text-align: center"> Sharpening </td>
-    <td style="text-align: center"> 27.7 secs </td>
+    <td style="text-align: center"> 17.3 secs </td>
-    <td style="text-align: center"> 1.1 secs </td>
+    <td style="text-align: center"> 0.2 secs </td>
     <td style="text-align: center"> 77% </td>
+    <td style="text-align: center"> [0.877589, 0.842203, 0.842524, 0] for 6k Image </td>
-    <td style="text-align: center"> 25.2x </td>
+    <td style="text-align: center"> 86.5x </td>
   </tr>
 </tbody>
 <table>
+Please note that in the above table, SSIM for sharpening is mentioned for 6k Image, since running SSIM on 8k resolution image is giving an out of memory issue, that we are debugging.
+Also, alpha channel is dropped while sharpening  and hence we see a zero value(fourth value of SSIM of sharpening).

 <h1>Demo and Current work</h1>
 We plan to show a demo of runs on original and accelerated implementation and contrast the times taken and similarity of the results.
-Now that we have good speed up as proposed, we are currently working towards improving accuracy of the computations.
+We plan to test our implementation on different images and analyze more on the results.

 <h1>References</h1>
 1. http://docs.opencv.org/2.4/modules/gpu/doc/introduction.html